rehmanis/practice/src/python_practice/design/parking_lot/README.md

 ## What type of question is this?

-* Do you want me to come up with a system design, or class diagram/hierarchy or just write methods class etch
+* Do you want me to come up with a system design, or class diagram/hierarchy or just write methods class etc ?

 ## Clarify requirements/Scope

 * How is the parking lot designed?
 Is it an open space?
-Is there an accessibility requirements? (i.e are some parking lots only available after the other ones get filled)
+Are there any accessibility requirements? (i.e are some parking lots only available after the other ones get filled)

     Assume for now it is open space and no order to park the car